Funatsu Station (Toba)

-Funatsu Station (船津駅, Funatsu-eki) is a passenger railway station in located in the city of Toba, Mie Prefecture, Japan, operated by the private railway operator Kintetsu Railway.
+Funatsu Station (船津駅, Funatsu-eki) is a passenger railway station located in the city of Toba, Mie Prefecture, Japan, operated by the private railway operator Kintetsu Railway.

 Lines

 Funatsu Station is served by the Shima Line, and is located 45.4 rail kilometers from the terminus of the line at Ise-Nakagawa Station.

 Station layout

 The station was consists of two opposed side platforms connected by a level crossing.
 The station is unattended.